Ancient Egyptian trade: Prehistoric transport and trade

 Epipaleolithic Natufians carried parthenocarpic figs from Africa to the southeastern corner of the Fertile Crescent, c.
 10,000 BCE.
 Later migrations out of the Fertile Crescent would carry early agricultural practices to neighboring regions—westward to Europe and North Africa, northward to Crimea, and eastward to Mongolia.

 The ancient people of the Sahara imported domesticated animals from Asia between 6000 and 4000 BCE.
 In Nabta Playa by the end of the 7th millennium BCE, prehistoric Egyptians had imported goats and sheep from Southwest Asia.

 Foreign artifacts dating to the 5th millennium BCE in the Badarian culture in Egypt indicate contact with distant Syria.
 In predynastic Egypt, by the beginning of the 4th millennium BCE, ancient Egyptians in Maadi were importing pottery as well as construction ideas from Canaan.

 By the 4th millennium BCE shipping was well established, and the donkey and possibly the dromedary had been domesticated.
 Domestication of the Bactrian camel and use of the horse for transport then followed.
 Charcoal samples found in the tombs of Nekhen, which were dated to the Naqada I and II periods, have been identified as cedar from Lebanon.
 Predynastic Egyptians of the Naqada I period also imported obsidian from Ethiopia, used to shape blades and other objects from flakes.
 The Naqadans traded with Nubia to the south, the oases of the western desert to the west, and the cultures of the eastern Mediterranean to the east.

 A limestone carving of a frog was discovered at Tell es-Sakan in Palestine amongst material dated to the last third of the 4th millennium BCE, at which point the site was an Egyptian settlement.
 It may be a votive figure dedicated to Heqet, an Egyptian goddess with the head of a frog.

 Pottery and other artifacts from the Levant that date to the Naqadan era have been found in ancient Egypt.
-Egyptian artifacts dating to this era have been found in Canaan and other regions of the Near East, including Tell Brak and Uruk and Susa in Mesopotamia.
+Egyptian artifacts dating to this era have been found in Canaan and other regions of the Near East, including Tell Brak, Uruk and Susa in Mesopotamia.
 Tell es-Sakan was an Egyptian settlement in the southern Levant (present-day Palestine) and acted as a trading post for goods travelling between the region and Egypt.

 By the second half of the 4th millennium BCE, the gemstone lapis lazuli was being traded from its only known source in the ancient world—Badakhshan, in what is now northeastern Afghanistan—as far as Mesopotamia and Egypt.